Stellarium/stellarium-unity/README.md

 ### StelLight:

-responsible for configuring the Light component to represent Sun, Moon or Venus as light sources.
+Responsible for configuring the Light component to represent Sun, Moon or Venus as light sources.

+Assets->Import Package: Effects: We need the LightFlares (or make your own)

+Set some Flares for Sun, Moon and Venus (optional).

 ### StelController: